 Aftercare Services may be contacted several months prior to a young person’s planned exit from the foster care system.
 Aftercare Self-Sufficiency Advocates (SSAs) are available to attend Family Team Decision-Making meetings,transition meetings, or other events related to a young person’s transition from care.
 Involvement prior to discharge helps SSAs build a relationship with eligible youth and facilitates a connection to Aftercare services.

-Four Oaks participates as a member of Iowa Aftercare Services Network and provides services in 16 counties in eastern and central Iowa.
+Four Oaks participates as a member of Iowa Aftercare Services Network and provides services in Scott, Polk, Dubuque, Johnson, Black Hawk, Allamakee, Clayton, Jackson, Clinton, Cedar, Muscatine, Louisa and Winneshiek counties.

 Integrated Health Home